 A buffet counter service is sometimes available on some of the longer train routes selling more or less the same options of food and drink.

 The larger stations in particular have a good selection of shops/cafes to be purchase a cross selection of food and drinks for all tastes.
 On board refreshment cars with counter services or served meals are typically very rare.

 UK Train Etiquette

 British people can have some quite quirky train travel habits.
 Conversation is generally regarded as being private to be shared only with your travelling companions but sometimes the volume can rise, particularly if you are having fun.
 Do not be surprised by ‘a few looks’ from fellow passengers.

-If you are alone at the table and 3 travelling companion join you, or a family, they often take over the space and you are confined into a small space I find in this position a little effort to engage in only a few words of conversation or interaction relieves any possible anxiety or discomfort.
+If you are alone at the table and 3 travelling companions join you, or a family, they often take over the space and you are confined into a small space.
+I find in this position a little effort to engage in only a few words of conversation or interaction relieves any possible anxiety or discomfort.

 One aspect of train travel seems no different in the UK to many other countries and that is the temperature variations inside the train.
 Whatever the time of year the train is rarely a constant comfortable temperature.

 I would recommend when travelling to wear layers of clothing that can be added or removed easily to help maintain personal comfort.
 One reason for this is that internal train doors are constantly opened and closed causing an air flow that cools or heats.